-- js folder: this is for javascript - js/lib folder: the webphone core library files.
-Also there is a string resource file (stringres.js) which contains all the text displayed to the user. js/softphone folder: GUI files.
+- js folder: this is for javascript - o js/lib folder: the webphone core library files.
+Also there is a string resource file (stringres.js) which contains all the text displayed to the user. - o js/softphone folder: GUI files.
 For every jQuery mobile "page" there is an equivalent JavaScript file, which handles the behavior of the page. - css folder: style sheets used in skin (GUI).
-The style of the skin can be changed by editing "mainlayout.css" file - css/themes folder: jQuery mobile specific cascading style sheets and images used by the softphone and click to call skin templates - images folder: images used by the includes skins (GUI) - oldieskin folder: old webphone skin, which is used only in very old browsers, ex: IE 6 - sound folder: contains sound files (for example ringtone and keypad dtmf sounds) - native folder: platform specific native binaries (the webphone might load whichever needed if any, depending on the engine used) - the root folder contains the following files: - favicon.ico: web page favicon (irrelevant) - $\circ \quad \ \ \text{index.html: a start page for the examples}$ - oldapi\support.js: backward compatibility with old skin.
-Useful for cases where the webphone was integrated using the "old" JavaScript VoIP API. - o softphone.html: GUI html file for a full featured web phone (use it as-is or further customize this after your needs) - o click2call.html: GUI html file for a click to call implementation (use it as-is or further customize this after your needs) - softphone\launch.html: just a placeholder for the "softphone.html" so you can use the softphone skin more comfortably (centered) when launched directly - webphone\api.js: the public Javascript API of the web phone - webphone\config.js: webphone configuration - $\circ \quad \ \ \, \mbox{package.json: might be useful if you are using package managers}$ - firebase-messaging-sw.js: used only if push notifications are set - o your\custom\sip\client.html: just an empty html to remind you that you can create your own GUI - The "samples" folder contains other usage examples/skins/samples: - $\circ$ techdemo\example.html: a simple demo html the showcase the webphone functionalities - minimal\example.html: shortest implementation to make a call - basic\example.html: simple usage example of softphone SDK - api\example.html: a more detailed example for the SIP API usage - incoming example.html: simple example to handle incoming call - o click2call\example.html: a minimal click to call phone button implementation - o linkify\example.html: will convert phone numbers on a webpage to clickable SIP URI's for click to call - o mobile\example.html: just a show case to remind you that the webphone also works on smartphones - o multipage\example.html: demonstrates using the same webphone instances across multiple pages
+The style of the skin can be changed by editing "mainlayout.css" file

+- o css/themes folder: jQuery mobile specific cascading style sheets and images used by the softphone and click to call skin templates - images folder: images used by the includes skins (GUI) - oldieskin folder: old webphone skin, it should not be used directly (the softphone might redirect to this skin only very old browsers, ex: IE 6) - sound folder: contains sound files (for example ringtone and keypad dtmf sounds) - native folder: platform specific native binaries (the webphone might load whichever needed if any, depending on the engine used) - the root folder contains the following files: - $\circ \quad \ \ {\rm favicon.ico: web page favicon (irrelevant)}$ - $\circ \quad \ \ \text{index.html: a start page for the examples}$ - oldapi\support.js: backward compatibility with old skin.
+Useful for cases where the webphone was integrated using the "old" JavaScript VoIP API. - o softphone.html: GUI html file for a full featured web phone (use it as-is or further customize this after your needs) - o click2call.html: GUI html file for a click to call implementation (use it as-is or further customize this after your needs) - softphone\launch.html: just a placeholder for the "softphone.html" so you can use the softphone skin more comfortably (centered) when launched directly - webphone\api.js: the public Javascript API of the web phone - webphone\config.js: webphone configuration - o package.json: might be useful if you are using package managers

+- your\custom\sip\client.html: just an empty html to remind you that you can create your own GUI - The "samples" folder contains other usage examples/skins/samples: - o techdemo\example.html: a simple demo html the showcase the webphone functionalities - $\circ \quad \mbox{ minimal\example.html: shortest implementation to make a call }$

+- incoming\example.html: simple example to handle incoming call - o click2call\example.html: a minimal click to call phone button implementation - o linkify\example.html: will convert phone numbers on a webpage to clickable SIP URI's for click to call - o mobile\example.html: just a show case to remind you that the webphone also works on smartphones - o multipage\example.html: demonstrates using the same webphone instances across multiple pages